 Beginning Riding Course

 You may not ride your own motorcycle in our beginning classes.
-If you would like to ride your own scooter you must get it approved by the office at least two weeks before the class begins.
+If you would like to ride your own scooter you must confirm with the office beforehand.

 If your photo ID is from a different country and/or if your ID is anything other than a U.S driver's license, enter ‘FF’ in place of the state in the registration form, then enter both the state/country and the type of ID it is in the text box that will open.

 We are not allowed to admit you into class without proper ID, but you may come back as a standby student for a partial fee if you are not prepared

 You will be required to sign our general waiver or minor waiver (if applicable) in order to participate in our class.
 Your legal guardian MUST come to the first in person session even if they have signed the waiver.